onflow/cadence-tools/CONTRIBUTING.md

 ## Additional Notes

-Thank you for your interest in contributing to Cadence-lint!
+Thank you for your interest in contributing to Cadence Tools!